 5. Place the rolled sushi rice onto the tuna, and bend your fingers to cover both the fish and rice together.
 Press down the rice using the index finger from the other hand.

 6. Turn the fish and rice and let the tuna slice sit on top of the rice.

 Serve tuna nigiri with optional wasabi, soy sauce, along with pickled ginger.

 Tips for Making the Perfect Tuna Nigiri

-- To prevent rice sticking to your hands, you can make Tezu, a hand dipping liquid made with water and rice vinegar.
+- To prevent rice from sticking to your hands, you can make Tezu, a hand-dipping liquid made with water and rice vinegar.
 Wet your hands with Tezu before handling rice.

-- To prevent nigiri sushi from falling apart, you’ll need to squeeze the rice into an oval shape, and then press it to the tuna slice.
+- To prevent nigiri sushi from falling apart, you’ll need to squeeze the rice into an oval shape, and then press it into the tuna slice.